-The objective of the Entrepreneurship & Service Practicum (ESP) experience is to begin to break down the “silo mentality” that is present in traditional approaches to business education and help students develop a more cross-disciplinary view of business.
-The ESP also provides a laboratory for application of the learning that occurs in the pre/co-requisite courses of Management, Marketing and Accounting.
-The 3 credit hours earned for this experience will count as academic credit toward graduation as well as satisfying 3 hours of Applied Learning credit.
+The School of Business believes that just like artists and musicians in the studio, business students must "practice" their abilities in order to improve their skills.
+The Entrepreneurship and Service Practicum provides just such an environment for this kind of practice.
+The objective of the experience is to begin to break down the “silo mentality” that is present in traditional approaches to business education and help students develop a more cross-disciplinary view of business.
+The ESP also provides a laboratory for application of the learning that occurs in the pre/co-requisite courses of management, marketing and accounting.

 While participating in the ESP, students will form their own company, write a business plan, obtain a loan, implement their plan, make a profit and close down operations all within one semesters’ time.
 While running their company, students choose a local nonprofit organization, where they will provide a minimum of 10 hours of volunteer work per student and give their profits at the end of the semester.
 This service experience provides a tangible motivation to "give back" to our local community.